Gummy Smile Treatment in Houston, TX

 Is periodontal disease the culprit behind your gummy smile?
 If yes, you may benefit from scaling a root planing, a type of intensive dental cleaning that involves the elimination of pockets of infection from your gum tissues.

-Living around Shady Acres, North Heights, Greater Heights, or Houston Heights?
+Living around Shady Acres, North Heights, Greater Heights, or Houston Heights Dentistry?
 Contact The Dentists at 650 Heights today and get orthodontics treatment in Houston, TX, or treatment for gummy smile near you.